stormasm/nucli-reed/README.md

 Because a reedline crate is not yet published I reference my own internal reedline crate.

+### History command called rlh

+The main features that works is history...
+There are obviously no completions as in nushell that currently depends on rustyline.

+There are two histories ---- the nushell history and the reedline history [the reedline history uses a command rlh] which is a hack as I didn't want to have to modify any other crates in nushell.

 ### Integrate reedline into nushell

 For the initial code we use this commit point: